sajibcse68/MyDailyLearn/javascript/redux/redux.md

 const store = Redux.createStore(reducer);
 ```

+#### History of Redux

+- Redux was developed in 2015 by `Dan Abramov`
+- `Andrew Clard` joined Redux

+#### What is Flux

+- A design pattern developed by Facebook
+- An alternative to MVC, MVP, or MVVM
+- Variations of MVC design pattern

 #### React to Redux Connect Flow

 1. Click the `submit` button on the React search component